 2D Sonar

-The 2D sonar fish finder is the oldest version of this technology and has been in use for decades.
+The 2D sonar fish finder is the oldest version of this technology and has been used for decades.
 These devices operate using a transducer placed on the boat’s bottom.
-The transducer projects a conical-shaped sonar signal downward into the water and yields an image of what’s beneath the boat on the screen.
+The transducer projects a conical-shaped sonar signal downward into the water and gives an image of what’s beneath the boat on the screen.

 3D Fish Finder